-- Support which describes how frequently the data collection contains instances of the if/then relationship; - Confidence which is the number of times these associations have been verified to be accurate iin the data collection.
+- Support which describes how frequently the data collection contains instances of the if/then relationship. - Confidence which is the number of times these associations have been verified to be accurate in the data collection.

-When processing large datasets using association rule mining, for every conceivable item combination of data items, the Apriori algorithm is attractive to use as it scans the data collection only once as it derives a set of association rules.
-In an earlier phase of our work we validated that the Apriori algorithm can be used successfully to detect ADLs using the data from 7 participants in a friendly trial where we detected kitchen events only.
-The results from the earlier trial indicated that for a given participant we could mine rules for the occurrence of kitchen-based activities if we have training data for occurrences of those activities from data-informed briefings.

-In practice the requirement for having to have training data for ADL occurrence is not scalable to larger sets of participants so our aim in generating ADLs in this work is to use the annotations from briefings with ARC participants and apply them unseen to new participants.
-This consideration also influenced our choice of using association rule mining for ADL detection in the ARC trial.
+When processing large datasets using ARM, for every conceivable item combination of data items, the apriori algorithm26 is attractive to use as it scans the data collection only once as it derives a set of association rules.
+In an earlier phase of our work, we validated that the apriori algorithm can be used successfully to detect ADLs using the data from seven participants in a friendly trial where we detected kitchen events only.27 The results from the earlier trial indicated that for a given participant we could mine rules for the occurrence of kitchen-based activities if we have training data for occurrences of those activities from data-informed briefings.
+In practice, the requirement for having to have training data for ADL occurrence is not scalable to larger sets of participants so our aim in generating ADLs in this work is to use the annotations from briefings with ARC participants and apply them unseen to new participants.
+This consideration also influenced our choice of using ARM for ADL detection in the ARC trial.

-Processing with the Apriori algorithm for association rule mining required setting minimum values for the support and confidence variables.
+Processing with the apriori algorithm for ARM required setting minimum values for the support and confidence variables.
 This should indicate that we are only interested in discovering rules for things that have a minimum value for co-occurrence with other items and have a specific default existence.
-In this work these values have been set as $min\support = 0.15$ and $min\confidence = 0.5$ .
+In this work, these values have been set as $min_support = 0.15$ and $min_confidence = 0.5$.

-Detecting relatively short-duration activities of daily living requiring a small number of activations of a dependent set of sensors but not in a particular sequence, presented challenges in the temporal domain.
-For example a participant may take a longer or shorter time to complete any of the ADLs and may activate sensors in a different order each time, for example putting the kettle on first and then preparing the crockery in the morning, and then doing these in the reverse order the in the afternoon.
-To address this we used sliding windows to aggregate sensor activations over a set
+Detecting relatively short-duration ADLs requiring a small number of activations of a dependent set of sensors but not in a particular sequence, presented challenges in the temporal domain.
+For example, a participant may take a longer or shorter time to complete any of the ADLs and may activate sensors in a different order each time, for example, putting the kettle on first and then preparing the crockery in the morning, and then doing these in the reverse order in the afternoon.
+To address this, we used sliding windows to aggregate sensor activations over a set time period of various durations, effectively grouping the sensor data into an order-independent set and thus smoothing out variations in the ordering.